 Julius Hans von Hinten, the second son of Franz von Hinten and Johanna Clemens, was born in Aachen, Germany, also known as Aix-la-Chapelle, city of Charlemagne, on 7 June 1910.
 Here we have him (on the left) with three of his siblings, some time between 1916 and 1919, I should say.

 Strangely enough, his family didn’t know a whole lot about this until now.
-His mother did receive the news of his soldier’s death along with a medal, the “Golden Mother’s Cross”.
+His mother did receive the news of his hero’s death along with a medal, the “Golden Mother’s Cross”.
 Apparently, she did not appreciate it – small wonder – but threw it through the closed window into the street instead where the family then quickly retrieved it to keep her out of trouble with the authorities.

 Requiescat in Pace, Great-Uncle Hans.
 You were loved, and you are not forgotten.

 Apparently, Hans does have a grave in Eutin, so we can hope they found his body and brought him home, and it is not just a memorial marker.
 Also, it appears that Hans and his brother-in-law Paul, husband of Hans’ sister Anna, met somewhere during the war, and that Hans was anxious to hear if his second child had already been born.
 Paul (my grandfather) did not know either, it seems.
 This meeting must have taken place early in 1942 or possibly late in 1941.